yashsinha1611/sfdocs_Build_AI/docs/Integrations/mysql/mysql_kubernetes.md

-# Monitor MySQL in Kubernetes
+# Monitor MySQL DB in Kubernetes

 MySQL running in Kubernetes can be monitored in SnappyFlow using two approaches: